 Sanna joined the University of Bradford in September 2014.
-She has wide research interests, ranging from Energy Law to EU free movement law and international and European human rights law.
+She has wide research interests, ranging from EU free movement law to international and European human rights law.
 She is also the Research Lead at the School of Law.

-Sanna is currently supervising the following Law PhD Researchers and their indicative topics:
+Sanna has successfully supervised a PhD thesis to completion and is currently supervising the following Law PhD Researchers and their indicative topics:

-- Xingyu Chen, Foreign Direct Investment in the EU and UK after Brexit (Co-Supervisor)
+- Xingyu Chen, Future Bilateral Foreign Direct Investment between China, the UK and the EU after Brexit (Co-Supervisor)

-- Aleksandra Marcinkowska, Eastern European Citizens' Right of Residence after Brexit (Principal Supervisor)
+- Aleksandra Marcinkowska, Central and Eastern European Citizens' Right of Residence in the United Kingdom after Brexit (Principal Supervisor)

 |Peer Reviewed Journal|